A new model of healthcare has arrived in the form of mobile integrated healthcare community paramedicine (MIH-CP).

 Additionally, many visits are made for patients with conditions that are better treated in a primary care setting.
 Going to an emergency room for acute upper respiratory infections, viral infections, otitis media, and acute pharyngitis is often worse off for the patient because the emergency room is already so busy that the doctors and nurses don’t have enough time to explain the patient’s condition to them adequately, nor how to properly take care of themselves during the recovery process.

-Importantly, the real underlying problems of many 911 callers, especially for frequent flyers, are psychosocial problems that cannot be effectively treated in the emergency room.
+Importantly, the real underlying problems of many 911 callers, especially frequent flyers, are psychosocial problems that cannot be effectively treated in the emergency room.
 An emergency room doctor or surgeon cannot fix someone’s alcohol or drug dependency problem, nor can they do much to help a patient with depression.
-With community paramedicine programs, paramedics will be allowed to transport a person experiencing a behavioral health problem directly to a crisis care center instead of the emergency room first, which will enable patients to get the help they need much faster.
+With community paramedicine programs, paramedics will be allowed to transport a person experiencing a behavioural health problem directly to a crisis care center instead of the emergency room first, which will enable patients to get the help they need much faster.
 Inebriated individuals can be sent to sobering centers.

 Many callers use 911 because they don’t know where else to go for healthcare-related problems.
 By allowing paramedics to transport them (or suggest that idea to the patient), patients can slowly learn about the available solutions to their problems.